A report issued earlier this week, titled “Tuna Surprise: Hidden danger in school lunches” raises false, counterproductive alarms.

 Supermarket tuna brands often blend fish of various ages and sizes.
 And as shown by the Mercury Policy Project tests, even “light” tuna – which is generally lower in mercury versus albacore tuna – can be relatively high in the metal.

-Independent lab tests of Vital Choice seafood find it free of hazardous levels of mercury, as shown in our Mercury Chart.
+Independent lab tests of Vital Choice seafood find it free of hazardous levels of mercury.

 But we feel compelled to respond to the Mercury Policy Project’s misleading report, which seems driven by a laudable desire to cut mercury emissions from coal-burning … the source of about one-third of all human-generated mercury pollution.